 Truly integrated missile defense can never be static.

-As threats advance, so must the centerpiece of the U.S. Missile Defense System: the Command, Control, Battle Management and Communications (C2BMC).
+As threats advance, so does the centerpiece of the U.S. Missile Defense System: the Command, Control, Battle Management and Communications (C2BMC).

-- MODERNIZED the system’s global foundation into an open, flexible architecture that eases the integration of new capabilities and increases system reliability
+- MODERNIZED the system’s global foundation into an open, flexible architecture, facilitating the integration of new capabilities and increasing system reliability

 - REDUCED C2BMC’s overall hardware footprint, decreasing operations and maintenance costs and reducing total system life cycle costs for the MDA